Photography: Jacqui in her Abbotsford Studio by Eryca Green, 2024

-In 2012 Stockdale won the Moran Contemporary Photographic Prize and was a recipient of the Australia Council Barcelona Studio Residency in 2014.
-Her work is held in permanent collections including the National Gallery of Australia, National Portrait Gallery, Canberra; Tasmanian Museum and Art Gallery, Art Gallery of South Australia and the Watermill Collection, USA.
+In 2012 Stockdale won the Moran Contemporary Photographic Prize and was a recipient of Creative Australia Barcelona Studio in 2014.
+Collections include National Gallery of Australia, National Portrait Gallery, Canberra; Tasmanian Museum and Art Gallery, Art Gallery of South Australia and the Watermill Collection, USA.

-Jacqui has worked in collaboration with Yumi Umiumare and Melbourne Dance Company, ButohOut, receiving a Green Room Award for Best Visual Design in 2022.
+Jacqui has worked in collaboration with Yumi Umiumare and Melbourne Butoh Dance Collective, ButohOut, receiving a Green Room Award for Best Visual Design in 2022.
 In 2018 the Sydney Opera House, Sydney Festival and Art Museum and Library ŌTA, Japan presented Join the Dots, a real time digital art project that brought together artist’s Jacqui Stockdale and Nobumasa Takahashi.

 ABC TV ‘Artscape' Anatomy, Heart, directed by Amos Gebhardt, tells the story about Jacqui’s muse was awarded Best Documentary at MIFF 2008.